 CLO investors normally have access to information about the composition of the portfolio and the underlying LLs.
-They do not, however, have detailed information about the credit of each underlying LL nor do they see the credit agreement for each loan.
-They explained that this is because, being exposed to a statistical risk rather than an idiosyncratic risk (except for the equity holder), they may not need to review the underlying loan documents themselves.
+They do not, however, have detailed information about the credit and structure of each underlying LL nor do they see the credit agreement for each loan.
+This is because, being exposed to a statistical risk rather than an idiosyncratic risk (except for the equity holder), they may not need to review the underlying loan documents themselves.
 Instead, they rely on the ratings of the individual loans, the structural protection of the CLO, and on the due diligence process, credit analysis and portfolio management carried out by the CLO manager.
-Some CLO investors in the roundtables looked at the information of the underlying LLs such as the prices, ratings, liquidity and industries for a high-level/tail risk assessment.
+Although some CLO investors in the roundtables looked at the information of the underlying LLs such as the prices, ratings, liquidity and industries to assess tail risk, for most CLO investors the most important investment consideration is not whether the loan agreements include financial covenants but whether the businesses are viable.
+However, there was awareness of the risks posed by deficiencies in the loan documents that allow practices such as collateral stripping.
+In this regard, CLO investors rely exclusively on the CLO managers to pay close attention to the relevant clauses.